johnleejunhan12/hill-climb-painter/README.md

 ## Optimizations Implemented

 ### Numba Acceleration
-The painting algorithm would not be feasible in pure Python due to its performance limitations.
+In my first few prototypes, I quickly realised that the painting algorithm would not be feasible in pure Python due to its performance limitations.
 As an interpreted language, Python is significantly slower for numerical operations and array processing.
 By leveraging a just-in-time (JIT) compiler like Numba, Python functions can be compiled into optimized machine code at runtime, delivering near-C performance.
 This dramatically speeds up critical components such as scoring and rasterization.

 ### Efficient Scoring and Rasterization
 Rather than comparing the entire canvas to the target image for each stroke, the scoring function calculates the per-pixel contribution of a stroke directly.
 This avoids unnecessary computation, which is especially important when placing small textures on a large canvas, where full-image comparisons would be too slow.